BradleyCulley/bradleyculley.github.io/_posts/broken-a-mind-on-fire-with-the-truth2.md

 </p>

 <p>
-His many other professional contributions include the fruits of his informal collaborations and discussions with other luminaries, and his classified military work, including on the Manhattan project
+His many other professional contributions include the fruits of his informal collaborations and discussions with other luminaries, as well as his classified military work, including on the Manhattan project
 </p>

 <h4>The Silliman Lectures</h4>